btcpayserver/btcpayserver-doc/docs/OpenCart.md

 6. **Lightning Network Integration:** Enjoy instant, low-cost payments and payouts with built-in support for the Lightning Network.

-7. **Easy CSV Exports:** Simplify your financial management with easy-to-use CSV export options.
+7. **Easy data exports:** Simplify your financial management with easy-to-use CSV export options.

 8. **Versatile Plugin System:** Customize and extend BTCPay’s functionality with a flexible plugin system tailored to your needs.

 9. **Point-of-Sale Integration:** Seamlessly accept Bitcoin and altcoin payments in your physical stores with our POS integration.

-10. **Multilingual Ready:** Serve a global audience right out of the box with multilingual support.
+10. **Multilingual Ready:** Serve your audience with a language they understand.

 11. **Altcoin Support:** BTCPay Server also supports a wide range of altcoins, providing flexibility for you and your customers.

-12. **Community-Driven Support:** Get help and advice from a dedicated community via Mattermost or Telegram.
+12. **Community-Driven Support:** Get help and advice from a dedicated community ([Mattermost](http://chat.btcpayserver.org/) or [Telegram](https://t.me/btcpayserver)).

 ## Requirements

-Please ensure that you meet the following requirements before installing this extension.
+Ensure that you meet the following requirements before installing this extension.

 - PHP version >= 7.4 for OpenCart 3; PHP >= 8.1 for OpenCart 4
 - The curl, gd, intl, json, and mbstring PHP extensions are available